 So what are companies actually doing when they claim to be improving the security of currency against counterfeiters?
 A lot of resources in this sector are directed at creating the best holograms.
 For instance, Sophic Capital states that Giesecke & Devrient subsidiary Louisenthal offers banknote security features as diverse as clear windows embedded with holograms, color-changing features and 3D effects.
 Meanwhile, the US Department of the Treasury and the Bank of England use Crane Currency’s MOTION Switch technology on their bills.
 This technology works as an animation that switches between images when a note is moved.

 All in all, anti-counterfeiting companies have been very effective in the case of currency.
-According the to Federal Reserve, 39.8 billion US banknotes were in circulation in 2016.
+According the to Federal Reserve, 39.8 billion US banknotes were in circulation, with those numbers and figures current as of December 31, 2016.
 And yet only an estimated $2.5 billion, or one-quarter of a percent, were reported as fakes.
 However, that isn’t to say that the anti-counterfeit currency market has solved the problem — in fact, the opposite is true.
 As anti-counterfeit technologies become more and more sophisticated, so too do the criminals attempting to undermine governments’ fiat currencies.
 That means anti-counterfeit companies have to remain at the cutting edge of technology in this space.

 As governments continue to invest heavily in this sector, individual investors should also consider the area.
 While it doesn’t look like the problem of counterfeiting is going to go away anytime soon, the silver lining is that there is money to be made from companies combating the issue.